ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 Every new scope should be on a new indent.
 This will make the code easier to understand and read.
-Spaces are not allowed to trial on a line, last character needs to be non-blank.
+Spaces are not allowed to trail on a line, the last character needs to be non-blank.

 **Correct:**
 ::